 Pet-Friendly Areas

-For the first few months that you have a dog, it is best to have them live, sleep, and eat in this area, taking them out only when you are with them.
+For the first few months you have a dog, it is best to have them live, sleep, and eat in this area, taking them out only when you are with them.
 This will allow you to stop or lead them into areas where it is safe to urinate or poop without getting into trouble that they may not yet understand.

 Keep An Eye On The Dog

-Many owners that have not yet trained a dog in the past make the mistake of assuming the dog will naturally learn not to go inside the house.
+Many owners who have not yet trained a dog in the past make the mistake of assuming the dog will naturally learn not to go inside the house.
 However, dogs need to be taught where and when it is okay to use the bathroom, requiring that you take them or lead them to their safe spaces.

 How Can You Prevent Your Dog From Urinating?